AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Start the Operator processes
 These are the processes that based on the ingested data, create the schemas and update the databases.
-Details are available in the <a href="../../07-%20CLI/02-%20Background%20Processes.md#operator-process" target="_blank">Operator Process</a> section.
+Details are available in the [Operator Process](../../07-%20CLI/02-%20Background%20Processes.md#operator-process) section.

 <pre>
 run operator where create_table=true and update_tsd_info=true and archive=true and distributor=true and master_node=!master_node